chocolatey/choco-wiki/Roadmap.md

 ##chocolatey v2

-* cpack - v0.9.8.13
+* cpack - Done in v0.9.8.13
-* cpush - v0.9.8.13
+* cpush - Done in v0.9.8.13
-* chocolatey using its own feed and gallery (see below) and not in the nuget.org gallery except where overlap should occur. - done as well
+* chocolatey using its own feed and gallery (see below) and not in the nuget.org gallery except where overlap should occur. - Done as well

 ## Exterior